Astrology’s Hidden Aspects: Quintiles and Sesquiquintiles

 And she's quite insistent that you do [take notes].
 For example, at the bottom of the Mercury page, a little flag appears with the inscription, "Are you making notes?
 I know I'm repeating myself; it comes from years of raising four children."
 [She writes] The best way to learn this symbolic system is to make the planets your friends…As the astrological language becomes more familiar to you, you will become a storyteller who can weave magical stories that will transform the lives of others.

-~ Chris Lorenz, Reviewer
+~ Chris Lorenz, Book Review